 - 1/4 cup almond meal

 - 1/2 teaspoon baking soda

 - 2 tablespoons Herbs de Provence (or any herb blend you like)

 - 1 teaspoon Kosher salt to sprinkle on top of crackers

-Tips: This dough is crumbly, but don't worry — just add water, a teaspoon at a time to keep the dough rollable.
+- This dough is crumbly, but don't worry — just add water, a teaspoon at a time to keep the dough roll-able.
 Gently roll back and forth on the dough to avoid cracks.
-Also be gentle when piercing the cracker dough with a fork.
-I take the loose crumbs and continue to roll and cut out crackers until dough is all used.
-Make flatbread crackers by cutting the dough into 5x3 inch rectangles.
+Also, be gentle when piercing the cracker dough with a fork.
+We take the loose crumbs and continue to roll and cut out crackers until dough is all used.
+Make flatbread crackers by cutting the dough into 5x3-inch rectangles.